WiskerBottom/ElecFlashcards/README.md

 # ElecFlashcards
 A simple program to create and use flashcards

 I never ended up using the program much, so it probably has some strange bugs I never encountered.
-I never added a feature to edit already existing flashcard files, but since it stores all of its flashcards as text files they should be easy to edit yourself. the files follow this format
+I never added a feature to edit already existing flashcard files, but since it stores all of its flashcards as text files they should be easy to edit yourself. the files follow this format:

 //start